helios19/customer-analytics/README.md

 Design and architecture decisions
 --

-The solution provided has been designed and implemented in a microservice architecture model, although only one fat jar (covering both transaction resource and related summary details) has been produced.
+The solution implemented has been designed in a microservice architecture model, even though only one fat jar (covering both transaction resource and related summary details) has been produced.

-Yet, by approaching the design from a microservice perspective, the system will benefit from it in the long run (loosely coupled on other services, providing high scalability, flexibility on the technology changes and resilient to failures).
+This architecture provides the application several benefits among, being loosely coupled with potential other services, stateless, scalable, resilent to failures.

 Hereafter is a shortlist of the other technical aspects characterizing the application: